startupbuilders777/Algorithms-Data-Structures-and-Design/HARMANS SYSTEM DESIGN README.txt

 write down the units while doing conversions

 Traffic
-The live comment service is a read-heavy system.
+The live comment service is a read-heavy sfystem.
 The Daily Active Users (DAU) count is 100 million.
 On average, the total number of daily live videos is 200 million.
 A live video receives 10 comments on average.

 Description	Value